 3. Centralisation of all data

-By having all data centralised in one location in the CRM, fewer mistakes are made in sales and customer service.
+By having all data in one location in the CRM, fewer mistakes are made in sales and customer service.
 Having a single source of data also enables you to have a more accurate picture of business performance and areas for improvement.

-4. Automating mundane admin tasks.
-Many CRM systems allow you to automate admin tasks such as email followups, appointment setting and updating data records, freeing you up to spend more time on high-impact areas of the business.
+Many basic CRM software allows you to automate admin tasks.
+Examples include email followups, appointment setting, and updating data records.
+You can then spend more time on high-impact areas of the business.
 Other tasks that a CRM system can automate include: